 All spills of hazardous chemical material should be reported immediately to the Physical Plant (233-8211) and DPS (233-8118).
-Physical Plant, in conjunction with available science staff, will make the decision if the spill is hazardous to the safety and/or health of building occupants.
+Physical Plant, in conjunction with available science staff and the designated chemical hygiene officer will make the decision if the spill is hazardous to the safety and/or health of building occupants.
 If the spill is deemed hazardous, the following procedures should be followed.